sstephenson2/SeisCRUST/README.md

 For a detailed description of the contents of this database please refer to Stephenson et al. (2024).

+To contribute data, bug fixes or any other changes, plese see the ***Contributions*** section below.

 ## Contents

 - `CRUSTAL_THICKNESS/`: This directory contains data files related to crustal thickness.